Aircloak/aircloak/air/docs/content/introduction.md

 If you are an __analyst__ or __data scientist__, we recommend the following sections:

 - The [core language features](sql.html) chapter gives an overview of the subset of SQL supported by Aircloak Insights.
-- [Understanding query results](sql/query-results.html) explains the effects of anonymization on the results you are receiving and how these can be quantified.
+- [Understanding query results](sql/query-results.html) explains the effects of anonymisation on the results you are receiving and how these can be quantified.

 ### System administrators